Tuan12356/Final-Project-Tuan-Nguyen-/README.md

 Stage 1: Program the traffic light, this includes setting up the correct wire for the traffic light using jumper wire, button, switch, buzzer and resistor.

 Stage 2: Write a program using python in raspberry pi to program traffic light duration when to turn on and off.

-Stage 3: Write a program to import buttons, buzzers and traffic lights using GPIO Zero.
+Write a program to import buttons, buzzers and traffic lights using GPIO Zero.

-Stage 4: Test the program to see if the smart traffic light system works.
+Stage 3: Test the program to see if the smart traffic light system works.

 Parts Needed For the Project.

 Button